 In Brazil a strong trend of increasing costs to the production of hydroelectric power is observed.
 The comparison of the hydroelectric energy produced in Brazil and other countries like Canada, for example, shows the importance of the development of alternative energies.
 In Brazil, the behavior of the total cost of producing energy used to be well above inflation in the country for a long period.
 Recently, Brazil took the advantage of using photovoltaic energy through the use of nano-panels.
 It may be noted in fact that this is one of the reasons that qualify the use of photovoltaic energy as a generator of competitive advantage in the market.
 The company which owns such technology may experience a reduction on its variable costs, compared with solar photovoltaic panels (silicon).
-Nano-panels allow also to perceive a competitive advantage in environmental conservation terms, when compared with the energy provided by public network (Ferreira et al, 2014).
+Nano-panels permit also to perceive a competitive advantage in environmental conservation terms, when compared with the energy provided by public network (Chavaglia and Filipe, unpublished draft).

-In short: nanotechnology strongly implements the transformation of traditional models.
+Therefore nanotechnology is contributing for the transformation of traditional models.
 This transformation may be in the way goods and services are produced, or in the way the production is conducted and made.
 Also in terms of nanomedicine, it is expectable that nanopanels may have interesting applications, for instance, in clothing or skin for energy supplying.